Babble-Stream-Integrations/node-style-guide/Readme.md

 ### Use Semicolons

+Use semicolons everywhere except after declaring a function or conditional statements with brackets.
 According to [scientific research][hnsemicolons], the usage of semicolons is a core value of our community.
 Consider the points of [the opposition][], but be a traditionalist when it comes to abusing error correction mechanisms for cheap syntactic pleasures.